cplusplus/parallelism-ts/README.md

                      NVIDIA Corporation
                      jhoberock@nvidia.com

-# Parallelism TS Editor's Report, pre-Jacksonville mailing
+# Parallelism TS Editor's Report, pre-Toronto mailing

-N4578 is the proposed working draft of Parallelism TS Version 2.
-It contains technical changes to the Parallelism TS to apply the following revision:
+NXXXX is the proposed working draft of Parallelism TS Version 2.
+It contains editorial changes to the Parallelism TS to make it consistent with new ISO directives concerning "Scope", "Normative references", and "Terms and definitions" clauses.

-  * P0155R0 - Task Block R5

-N4578 updates the previous draft, N4505, published in the post-Lenexa mailing.
+NXXXX updates the previous draft, N4579, published in the pre-Jacksonville mailing.

-## Technical Changes
+# Technical Changes

-* Applied P0155R0, which introduces support for fork-join task parallelism via task blocks.
+None.

+# Editorial Changes

+* Introduced new Clause 1 - Scope
+* Introduced new Clause 2 - Normative references
+* Introduced new Clause 3 - Terms and definitions
+* Incremented the numbers of all existing clauses